 They're also great for checking whether or not you turned a device off once you've left the house, such as a phone charger or your hair straighteners.
 You can simply switch them off using an app on your phone.

-These are six of the best smart plugs to introduce some smart capability into your home.
+These are six of the best smart plugs available now to introduce some smart capability into your home.

 1. TP-Link Kasa Mini Smart Plug

 Works with: Alexa, Google Assistant and Samsung SmartThings | No. of sockets: 1 | Use: Indoor only | Compatible with: Android 5.0 or higher, iOS 10 or higher | Connectivity: WiFi | Separate hub required: No